vedantham-lab/RNA-seq-2020/README.md

 * **Clone** or download the repository using the following command `git clone https://github.com/vedantham-lab/RNA-seq-2020.git`.
 This command will create a new folder in whatever directory you are currently in in terminal, so make sure you are `cd`'d into the directory you want the folder to be inside of.
 * Move or create code inside one of the appropriate folders of the repo
 * **Add** your new files.
 You can add all the files at once with `git add -A` or add each individual file with `git add file1.txt file2.txt`.
 This tells git that these are files it should monitor for changes.
 * **Commit** your files.
-This will tell git that these are files you want to upload. `git commit -m "write a short description here of your files!`"
+This will tell git that these are files you want to upload. `git commit -m "write a short description here of your files!"`
 * **Push** your files.
 This will upload your files straight to github so everyone else can view it. `git push origin master`

 And to download new files from the repo